coverclock/com-diag-hazer/README.md

     END gpstool: LAST.
     END gpstool: END.

-## USB Issues With Nickel And Cadmium
+## USB Weirdness With Nickel And Cadmium

-I spent several days troubleshooting what I assumed to be a bug in my SW regarding the synchronization of the NMEA, UBX, and RTCM state machines with the input stream from the UBX-ZED-F9P receiver on Nickel (Intel NUC5i7RYH, Ubuntu 18.04.1).
+I spent several days troubleshooting what I assumed to be a bug in my SW regarding the synchronization of the NMEA, UBX, and RTCM state machines with the input stream from the UBX-ZED-F9P receiver (a U-Blox 9 device) on Nickel (Intel NUC5i7RYH, Ubuntu 18.04.1).

 I tested the same code on Cadmium (NUC7i7BNH, Ubuntu 16.04.5) and saw the same symptom: every tens of seconds or so my SW  would loose sync with the input stream than regain it.

-But I couldn't reproduce the problem on Gold, an ARM-based Raspberry Pi (Broadcom BCM2837B0, Raspbian 9.4).
+I couldn't reproduce the problem on Gold, an ARM-based Raspberry Pi (Broadcom BCM2837B0, Raspbian 9.4) using exactly the same application SW and the same receiver HW.

 So I ran the standard Linux utility socat on Nickel to save about a minute's worth of NMEA data (UBX and RTCM weren't enabled on the F9P for this test).
 I ran my SW against the file (so: no real-time requirements) and recorded the Sync Lost messages that included the offset into the data where the errors occurred.
 Then I did a hex dump of the original file, checked at those offsets, and sure enough the NMEA stream was corrupted: it appears periodically a spurious handful of bytes (looking suspiciously like a fragment of an NMEA sentence) was inserted at the end of a valid NMEA sentence.
+So this corruption occurs without my SW being involved at all.

+Finally I ran my SW on Nickel using the BU353W10 receiver (a U-Blox 8 device),  and I saw similar occasional loss of sync due to corruption of the NMEA stream.

 This appears to be an issue either with the Intel hardware on both of the NUC boxes, or with the different versions of Linux each box is running.
-Running a build of exactly the same version of my SW on the Pi, with the Broadcom SOC's USB HW, I don't see this issue.

 # Acknowledgements